RustaceansKenya/driver-development-book/driver_book/src/intro/intro.md

 Both Phase 1 and 2 focus on building a UART driver for a virtual riscv board, BUT phase 3 changes things up and focusses on porting that UART code to a physical board.

-We will modify the previously built UART driver so that it can run on the esp32 **physical** board.
+We will modify the previously built UART driver so that it can run on an esp32 **physical** board.
 We'll set up code harnesses that assist in flashing, debugging, logging and testing the driver-code on the physical board.

 On normal circumstances, people use common pre-made and board-specific tools to do the above processes : ie testing, logging, debugging and flashing.
 For example, developers working with Espressif Boards usually use Espressif tools like [esptool.py](https://docs.espressif.com/projects/esptool/en/latest/esp32/).